BaccanoMob/actilde/README.md

 - PWA support (requires https and this came as an add-on to cache storage).
 - Uses query parameter to set number of columns in dashboard as well as the design. (check below on how to)
 - Suggestion are automatically taken from COMMANDS and duckduckgo suggestions are removed.
 Therefore, no need to manually specify the suggestions in this fork unlike original Tilde.
 Note that only the duckduckgo suggestions are removed, you can still search with duckduckgo for non COMMAND text.
+- Using hash fragment in the browser's address bar instead of using the search bar in actilde. (check below on how to)

 ## Cache First